NotationCapital/Operating-Manual/README.md

   </a>

   <p align="center">
-    The first dedicated “pre-seed” firm in NYC.
+    OG pre-seed + seed in Brooklyn, NY.
 We work with product-obsessed teams in the trenches on day 0:00.
     <br>
     <a href="https://notation.vc/"><strong>View More on our Site »</strong></a>
     <br>